 The programs are also a setting to engage with your Jewish identity as it relates to your activism, and with the ways that your political and social beliefs and struggles can inform your Jewish practice.
 You and your fellow Corps Members will meet with rabbis, teachers, and Jewish activists throughout the year to explore Jewish texts, history, and justice-oriented approaches to Jewish holidays and ritual.

 Good question.
-Our staff team is composed of leaders will backgrounds in both social justice and Jewish education, and they’re guided by a curriculum that we’ve been perfecting for almost 20 years.
-But we believe deeply in participant leadership, so every Corps Member steps up throughout the year to help plan everything from site visits, to Shabbat celebration, to leadership development programs.
+Our staff team is composed of leaders with backgrounds in both social justice and Jewish education, and they’re guided by a curriculum that we’ve been perfecting for almost 20 years.
+But we believe deeply in participant leadership, so every Corps Member steps up throughout the year to help plan everything from site visits to Shabbat celebrations to leadership development programs.

-Your housing and public transportation costs are covered during your service year.
+Your housing and public transportation costs are covered during your service year, and health insurance will be provided by your placement organization.
 In addition, you will receive a modest monthly stipend based on the costs for basic necessities in the city you live in.
 The allowance is not designed to cover large expenses like air travel, school application fees, or out-of-pocket prescription medication costs that exceed $500 per year.

 The numbers are based on costs for basic necessities, which are a bit different depending on the city you live in: